Foster Care Appreciation Month: Young Adults Formerly from Foster Care Need Support During the COVID19 Crisis

 THE FAMILIES FIRST CORONAVIRUS RESPONSE ACT

 We want to keep you informed on foster parent employment as we are aware many of your families are experiencing hardships and uncertainties during this time.
 The Families First Coronavirus Response Act includes an emergency paid leave benefit that would be available to foster parents who had to stay home as a result of school closure.
 See details below on current benefits that would pay salaries with a maximum monthly benefit.
 On March 16th, 2020 the U.S. House of Representatives passed technical corrections to H.R.
 6201, the Families First Coronavirus Response Act (FFCRA).
 The revised bill is a rewrite of the original bill containing the Emergency Family and Medical Leave Expansion Act and the Emergency Paid Sick Leave Act.
-The FFCRA was signed on March 18th by President Trump- and it will be effective 15 days after the Presidents signature and sunset on December 31, 2020.
+The FFCRA was signed on March 18th by President Trump- and it will be effective on APril 2nd and sunset on December 31, 2020.

 Employees will also be eligible for leave at a reduced rate to care for a family member or for the care of a child whose school has closed.
 Congress is likely to delve into a third coronavirus bill that would focus beyond this immediate deal.
 The next package will likely target some of the hardest-hit industries and small businesses, targeted tax refunds to more general populations to put dollars back into the economy, and targeted human services relief to programs not addressed in this package.